gcapes/instructor-training-slides/23-introductions.md

 - What does a good introduction look like?

 # Exercise: Your academic past
- - Recall a course you really liked or didn't like.
+- Recall a course you really liked or didn't like
+- Think about how it started

 # Introductions
 - Introductions set the tone for the workshop